 - a small device (the pacemaker with the battery)

 - one, two or three pacing lead(s) to the heart

 You will be admitted to the Cardiology Department.
 You need to be fasting: that means at least two hours for clear fluids (only water, tea and coffee), at least six hours for a light meal and dairy products and at least eight hours for a regular meal.
 Medication may be taken as agreed with the physician.

-You will be placed on the treatment table.
-Adhesive electrodes are placed to monitor your heart rhythm.
+You will take your place on the examination table.
+Adhesive electrodes are attached to monitor your heart rhythm.
 You will be given antibiotics through the IV drip as protection against infection.
 An area of skin on the left shoulder measuring 10 by 10 cm is shaved and disinfected, and adhesive sterile sheets are placed around it.
 A local anaesthetic is injected to numb the skin and the underlying subcutaneous tissue.

 What are the risks?What are the risks?

 - Local bruising is possible but does generally not require much looking after.